BruceJi7/React-Creeper-Game/README.md

 The flashcards appear in a randomised grid, and students call out which cards they want to try.

 Cards can be safe or explosive.
 4 safe cards in a row wins the game.

+Tech used is React, and Firestore.
+That's all!
+I implemented a nifty hook to save things into the browser storage, check it out.